USGA boss can see LIV players having harder path to US Open

 "We're praying that changes," Whan said.
 "As soon as we tee this up, we'll have something else to talk about, at least for the next four days."

-The world's best will gather on a layout where golf has been played since the 1890s.
+The world's best are gathering on a layout where golf has been played since the 1890s.

 "The ghosts of the past matter," USGA chief championships officer John Bodenhamer said.
 "You can't buy history.
 You can only earn it."